Tessera™ Patent pending • USPTO #63/940,006

 Property Conventional On-Metal Tag Tessera Forge Series Tessera Ordnance Series

-Magnetic retention on steel No — adhesive or standoff only Yes — NdFeB, 15+ N Yes — NdFeB, 15+ N
+Magnetic retention on steel No — adhesive or standoff only Yes — application-specific magnetic retention Yes — application-specific magnetic retention

 Mechanical tamper resistance None Optional interlock Optional interlock — twist-lock, detent, or tool-required release matched to threat model